mehrsamiz/LA-Course/02-pca/README.md

-# Space Reachability
+# Principal Component Analysis (PCA)

-This exercise checks if given vectors span 3D space and visualizes reachable points in a bounded workspace.
+This exercise applies **PCA** via SVD on the California Housing dataset to reduce dimensions and visualize variance explained.

 Output